-Over this same period, the Legislature and the SBCTC instituted increases in tuition rates to partially offset the reduction in state appropriations.
-Since enrollments continued to decline in FY 2016, the college saw a decrease in tuition revenue in 2015-16.
+While some enrollments declined slightly in FY 2017, the college elected to exercise the option of converting international student program FTE from contract state supported which resulted in a slight increase in tuition revenue in 2016-17.
 As the College's enrollment went down, so did the College's Pell Grant revenue.
-Also for fiscal year 2016, the College kept other fees as stable as possible, resulting in only small changes in these revenues.
+Also for fiscal year 2017, the College continued to keep other fees as stable as possible, resulting in only small changes in these revenues.
 In addition, the College serves some students and offers some programs on a fee-only basis, as allowed by law.

-In FY 2016, state grant and contract revenues increased by approximately \$1,461,000 when compared with FY 2015.
+In FY 2017, state grant and contract revenues increased by approximately \$1,153,000 when compared with FY 2016.
 The College continued to serve students under the terms of several large contracted programs.
 The College contracts with local high schools to enroll Running Start students who earn both high school and college credit for these courses.
 The state's Running Start program offers students the opportunity to attend college and earn credits while at the same time completing high school.
 Because of the college's proximity to several high schools, Highline has one of the highest Running Start populations of any college in the state.
 The College also serves contracted international students who are not supported by state dollars.